Close

 Programme and Strategy

-The Programme and Strategy team is led by the Associate Director, Programme and Strategy, Dr Ireena Dutta.
+The Programme and Strategy team is led by the Interim Director, Dr Ireena Dutta.
 Ireena has a PhD in antimicrobial resistance from the University of Cambridge, and extensive experience in knowledge transfer, science communication, and strategy development.
 She remains an enthusiastic microbiologist.

 My publications